The Ultimate Guide to Pregnancy-Safe Skincare and Aesthetic Treatments

 Azelaic Acid

-Niacinamide Avoid hydroquinone and kojic acid, which may not be safe during pregnancy.
+Avoid hydroquinone and kojic acid, which may not be safe during pregnancy.

 6. Avoid Hormone-Disrupting Chemicals

-Some ingredients to avoid while pregnant:
+Some ingredients to avoid while pregnant include:

 Retinoids (Retin-A, adapalene, etc.)